 Before I let you go, could you talk a little bit about where you see this mixed, augmented, virtual reality technology going?
 It seems like half of the press releases I get these days are about those technologies and their use in AEC.
 What are your general thoughts about it?
 It is overhyped?
 Is it an interesting thing that’s almost there?
 What’s your take?

 I think there are certain areas where it’s absolutely there.
-At Beck, they had an HTC Vive, and before that they had an Oculus Rift, and that’s all VR, but I think virtual reality has very much arrived, and not so much as a client tool or a sales tool.
+At Beck, they had an HTC Vive, and before that they had an Oculus Rift–that’s all VR.
+I think virtual reality has very much arrived, and not so much as a client tool or a sales tool, though I think that will come.
 It’s actually most powerful as a design tool.

 I can’t remember who told this to me, but way back in college, somebody explained that there was a reason why there have always been only one or two or three great, amazing, incredible architects alive at any given point in time.
 Sure, as population has increased, that number has increased, too.
 But their argument was that the ability to synthesize 2D drawings, sketches, and other abstract information, and build a very accurate vision of what a 3D space is going to feel and look like, is actually an extremely uncommon skill.
 Most okay architecture in the world happens because the people designing it are not actually that great at synthesizing the information, which is a very hard thing to do.